gefyrahq/gefyrahq.github.io/usecases/remote-gke.md

 Now we can run `gefyra up`.
 This way gefyra sets up all requirements to enjoy local development supported by services in the cluster.

-At first, we need an endpoint IP of one of our compute instances.
+At first, we need a host IP of one of our compute instances.
 You can get them with running `gcloud compute instances list`.
 Pick one of them.

-Now you can run `gefyra up --endpoint <IP>:31820`.
+Now you can run `gefyra up --host <IP>`.

 Gefyra now sets up a wireguard connection into the cluster and prepares everything to allow us to run local containers linked to the cluster.